osshalakhina/to-do-list/README.md

-# Project: to_do_list
+# Project: to-do-list

 ### About project:

 This project was done according to the lectures on udemy ["Modern React from zero to pro"](https://www.udemy.com/course/react-np/).

-"to_do_list" is an app on React where we can create new tasks and delete which tasks was done.
+"to-do-list" is an app on React where we can create new tasks and delete which tasks was done.

 ### Tehnology: